sgurungp/sgurungp.github.io/docs/_drafts/whats-the-point-of-operators.md

 a [short selfie video](https://youtu.be/48I00K4nJJk 'Zelenskyy's video after Russian attack').
 The effect was electrifying. _We are here.
 We're going to fight._

-That message, from Ukrainian President Volodymyr Zelenskyy, was carried by a telco operator.
+That message was carried by a telco operator.
 When you post, or stream video, from your phone, it sets up a channel to carry the data across the ether to the nearest cell tower, which in turn sends it to a piece of software, rather grandly called a packet core.
 Cell towers, packet cores, and all the infrastructure needed to get your data to the Internet are run by telco operators.
-Now that we live in a world where a tweet can move markets and a video can rally a country to fight, it's worth restating: this network stuff is _important_.
+Now that we live in a world where a tweets and videos rally a populace to fight, it's worth restating: this network stuff is _important_.

 It's also strangely difficult to make money at.
 Let's look at the 5-year stock performance for a few bellwethers: